-1.1.1 This Code of Practice ("the Code") sets out standards for conduct expected of all staff and students engaged in research ("the researcher") in and/or for the University of Sussex ("the University") based on the principle that research involves, inter alia, the pursuit of truth in furtherance of the advancement of knowledge.
+1.1 This Code of Practice ("the Code") sets out standards for conduct expected of all staff and students engaged in research ("the researcher") in and/or for the University of Sussex ("the University") based on the principle that research involves, inter alia, the pursuit of truth in furtherance of the advancement of knowledge.

-In order to meet these standards, researchers should always -
+To meet these standards, researchers should always -

-- (i) demonstrate integrity and professionalism; - (ii) observe fairness and equity; - (iii) avoid, or declare and manage, actual or potential conflicts of interest; - (iv) show care and respect for all participants in, subjects, users and beneficiaries of research including humans, animals, the environment and cultural objects (those associated with or involved in the research); - (v) observe all legal, regulatory and ethical requirements laid down by the University or other statutory bodies.

-1.1.2 Research methods, results, outputs and data should, subject to appropriate confidentiality in relation to personal or commercially-protected information, be open to scrutiny, debate, sharing, further analysis and re-use.
+- i. demonstrate integrity and professionalism; - ii. observe fairness and equity; - iii. avoid, or declare and manage, actual or potential conflicts of interest1; - iv. show care and respect for all participants in, subjects, users and beneficiaries of research including humans, animals, the environment (including genetic resources) and cultural objects (those associated with or involved in the research); - v. observe all legal, regulatory and ethical requirements laid down by the University or other statutory bodies2. - 1.2 Research methods, results, outputs and data should, subject to appropriate confidentiality in relation to personal or commercially-protected information, be open to scrutiny, debate, sharing, further analysis and re-use.
 It is the expectation that those data arising from research will be managed well and archived to allow prompt sharing.
-All researchers should conduct their research in accordance with the University's Research Data Management Policy.

-1.1.3 The University formally endorses the UUK Concordat to Support Research Integrity (2012).
-In addition, the Code draws on a number of other sources of guidance within the sector, including the RCUK Policy and Guidelines on Governance of Good Research Conduct (2013), the Singapore Statement on Research Integrity (2010) and the UK Research Integrity Office Code of Practice for Research: Promoting good practice and preventing misconduct (2009).
+All researchers should conduct their research in accordance with the University's Research Data Management Policy3. - 1.3 The University formally endorses the UUK Concordat to Support Research Integrity (2019)4.
+In addition, the Code draws on a number of other sources of guidance within the sector, including the RCUK Policy and Guidelines on Governance of Good Research Conduct (2013)5, the Singapore Statement on Research Integrity (2010)6 and the UK Research Integrity Office Code of Practice for Research: Promoting good practice and preventing misconduct (2009, 2021)7.

-1.2 Scope
+Scope

-1.2.1 All staff and students engaged in research, and any others engaged in research within and/or for the University (such as collaborators on University funded projects), must familiarise themselves with the Code and ensure that its provisions are observed.
+1.4 All staff and students engaged in research, and any others engaged in research within

-&lt;sup>1 Staff should also ensure that they understand and comply with the Code of Conduct and Declaration and Register of Interests
+1 Staff should also ensure that they understand and comply with the Staff Code of Conduct and Declaration and Register of Interests based on the "Seven Principles of Public Life" adopted by the Nolan Committee

-&lt;sup>2 Serious research misconduct may also need to be dealt with under the University's Disciplinary Procedure (staff) (Regulation 31) or Student Discipline (Regulation 2).
+2 Serious research misconduct may also need to be dealt with under the University's Disciplinary Procedure (staff) (Regulation 31) or Student Discipline (Regulation 2).